Income from Other Sources and Taxes (IFOS): Guide

 The taxpayer is entitled to pay tax on savings bank account interest and post office deposits.
 However, they are tax deductible u/s 80TTA/80TTB to a certain limit.

-Below interest income are completely exempt in the hands of taxpayers:
+Below interest income is completely exempt in the hands of taxpayers:

 Find the best plan